tompsherman/User-Interface-II/ReadMe.md

 # Flexbox Module Challenge ###

-- new branch initial commit
+- new branch initial commit actually

 The module challenge is the afternoon project or assignment that students work through independently.
 This expands on the guided project completed earlier with the instructor.